-For more information on setting properties for devices, see Device Properties.
+For more information on setting properties for devices, see Resource and Instance Properties.

 Each VCSA DataSource is written to handle certain exception errors that might occur during execution.
 The script will output the error that occurred to the "scriptOutput" row for each DataSource (viewed from the Resources page under Raw Data| Poll Now).
 If you are seeing "No Data" or unexpected results, start by checking the returned values listed here.